VP Harris, in Paris, says infrastructure and spending bills will help cut poverty

 Vice President Harris, mindful of the maxim that all politics is local, touted the Biden administration's infrastructure and social safety net bills to a forum of world leaders in Paris on Thursday.

-In a speech largely focused on global inequality at the 2021 Paris Peace Forum, Harris noted that Congress approved the $1 trillion infrastructure bill just before she left Washington.
+In a speech at the 2021 Paris Peace Forum largely focused on global inequality, Harris noted that Congress approved the $1 trillion infrastructure bill just before she left Washington.
 She said the measure will "make a historic investment" in the nation's infrastructure.

+She said a separate measure now being debated by Democrats in Congress, the so-called reconciliation bill, "will support our nation's workers and families, and help us meet our climate commitment."

 Harris said that together, the two bills, keystones of the administration's agenda, "are designed to lift people out of poverty, put people to work in good jobs, and help bridge the gaps that persist in our nation. "